yeojz/otplib/README.md

 ## About

-`otplib` is a JavaScript One Time Password (OTP) Library.
-It provides both `functions` and `classes` for dealing of OTP generation and manipulations.
+`otplib` is a JavaScript One Time Password (OTP) library.
+It provides both `functions` and `classes` for dealing with OTP generation and verification.

 It was initially created for me to understand how One Time Passwords work in implementation.